A Greedy PDE Router for Blending Neural Operators and Classical Methods: Greedy Algorithm

-\begin{proposition} Suppose that for all $j \in [K]$, the error propagation function $I - C_j \circ \mathcal{L}_h^a$ is $\rho_j$-Lipschitz continuous with $\rho_j < 1$, and that $(I - C_j \circ \mathcal{L}_h^a) (0_N) = 0_N$.
-Then, the function $h$ is weakly supermodular with respect to the optimal solution $O$, with Furthermore, if $I - C_j \circ \mathcal{L}_h^a$ is invertible for all $j \in [K]$, $h$ is also postfix non-increasing. \end{proposition} The conditions of Proposition \ref{th:weaklyalphasupermodular} are quite natural.
-For classical solvers, the Lipschitz constant is $\|I_N - C_j \mathcal{L}^a_h\|$, which is usually less than $1$ for well-posed linear elliptic PDEs (i.e., the update is damping errors).
+Furthermore, if $I - C_j \circ \mathcal{L}_h^a$ is invertible for all $j \in [K]$, $h$ is also postfix non-increasing. \end{proposition} The conditions of Proposition \ref{th:weaklyalphasupermodular} are natural.
+For classical solvers, the Lipschitz constant is $\|I_N - C_j \mathcal{L}^a_h\|$, which is typically less than $1$ for well-posed linear elliptic PDEs (i.e., the update is damping errors).
 For neural networks, Lipschitz continuity can be enforced via weight regularization \citep{gouk2021regularisation} and a sufficiently trained model should approximate $(\mathcal{L}^a_h)^{-1}$ well enough to make the Lipschitz constant small.
 The requirement $(I - C_j \circ \mathcal{L}_h^a) (0_N) = 0_N$ is both natural and desirable: it precludes spurious updates when the residual $f_h - \mathcal{L}^a_h u_h^{(t)}$ is $0$.
 This holds by design for classical schemes, and it can be enforced for any learned model by excluding bias terms.

 The form of $\alpha(O)$ in Proposition \ref{th:weaklyalphasupermodular} highlights that the suboptimality factor in \Cref{th:suboptgreedy} is governed by the collective contraction factors of the solvers chosen by the optimal solution: as $\sum_{i = 1}^{T} \rho_{O_i}^2 \to T$, $\alpha(O)$ grows, resulting in a weaker bound.
 Invertibility of the error propagation functions is often satisfied with Jacobi and Gauss-Seidel updates.
-However, widely-used solvers like two-grid corrections and neural networks with dimension changes or ReLU activations may yield non-invertible error propagation functions.
+However, neural networks with dimension changes or ReLU activations may yield non-invertible error propagation maps.
 Nevertheless, our experiments show that greedy routers remain effective even when invertibility is not met.

 \Cref{th:suboptgreedy} thus indicates that the approximation guarantee is strongest when the sequence is nearly supermodular ($\alpha(O) \approx 1$).
 Generally, if all error propagation maps share an eigenbasis, supermodularity is established.
 This occurs, for example, for linear, constant-coefficient PDEs with periodic boundary conditions where the solver ensemble includes Jacobi, Gauss-Seidel, and a single-layer linear Fourier Neural Operator.
 The proof of \Cref{th:simultaneoussupermodular} is deferred to \Cref{sec:proofsimultaneoussupermodular}. \begin{proposition} Let $\|I_N - C_j\mathcal{L}_h^a\| \leq 1$ for all $j \in [K]$ and $\left(I - C_j \mathcal{L}_{h}^a\right) = P\Lambda_jP^{-1}$.
 Then, $h$ is supermodular. \end{proposition}